 How To Retire At 60 With 500K, Starting Immediately

 The average monthly Social Security Income check-in in 2021 is $1,543 per person.
-In the tables below, we’ll use an annuity with a lifetime income rider coupled with SSI to give you a better idea of the income you could receive from $500,000 of retirement savings.
-The earliest you can start collecting Social Security is age 62.
+In the tables below, we’ll use an annuity with a lifetime income rider coupled with SSI to better understand the income you could receive from $500,000 of retirement savings.
+The earliest you can start collecting Social Security is at age 62.

 The table below illustrates how much monthly income can be generated immediately with annuity payments and Social Security Income (starting at age 62).

 ADDITIONAL READING: How Much Does A $500,000 Annuity Pay?